Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-In addition to the aggregated change of mode choices, we are also interested in, among the people, who change their behaviors.
-For illustration, we only show the analysis for the \textsc{av}--\textsc{pt} scenario.
-Two attributes of passengers are explored---household income, and distance from home to MRT station.
-We aim to answer what types of people will change their mode choice (from bus to \textsc{av}/walking).
-People who originally choose buses are set as the control group.
-People who change their travel modes from bus to \textsc{av} or walking are set as the experiment groups.
-Our purpose is to test whether there is a statistically significant difference between the control groups and the experiment groups in their household income and distance to MRT station.
-The two-sample Kolmogorov-Smirnov (KS) test is applied to test this hypothesis.

-Table \ref{tab_KS_test} summarizes the results of the KS test.
-For household income, we found that people who change their mode choice from bus to \textsc{av} are significantly different from the control group.
-The average income for this group is 5,222.8 SGD, while the average household income of the control group is 4,780.9 SGD.
-This implies that higher-income people tend to change from bus to \textsc{av} after a decline in bus supply.
-However, as for people now walking, the household income does NOT show a significant difference, which suggests people changing to walk are NOT in the low-income group, implying the competition between AV and PT does NOT deteriorate the condition of the poverty

-In terms of the distance to MRT station, both experiment groups show a significant difference from the control group.
-By comparing the average value, we found that people who live near MRT stations tend to convert to walk more, while people who live far from MRT stations tend to convert to \textsc{av}.
-This implies that the interaction of \textsc{av} and \textsc{pt} may polarize people’s travel mode choices, and increase the car dependence of people living far from subway stations.
+In addition to the aggregate demand changes, we explore the attributes of the passengers who change their mode choices, i.e. from bus to AV or walking.
+For illustration purposes, we only show the analysis for the \emph{both-adjustable} scenario.
+We examine two passenger attributes, the household income and the distance from home to the MRT station.
+People who originally chose buses were set as the control group.
+People who changed their travel modes from bus to AV or walking were set as the experimental group.
+Our purpose is to test whether there is a statistically significant difference between the control groups and the experimental groups in their household income and distance to the MRT station.
+Table \ref{tab_KS_test} summarizes the results of the two-sample Kolmogorov-Smirnov (KS) test.
+For household income, the attributes of the people who changed their mode choice from bus to AV are significantly higher than those of the control group.
+Higher-income people tend to change from bus to AV after a decline in the bus supply.
+However, for people who chose walking, household income does not show a significant difference.
+In terms of the distance to the MRT station, the results for both experimental groups are significantly different from those for the control group.
+People who live near MRT stations tend to walk more, while people who live far from MRT stations tend to convert to AV.
+This implies that the interaction of AV and PT may sharpen people's travel mode choices and increase the dependence on cars for people living far from subway stations.

-\subsection{Transport Authority Perspective}
+\subsection{Transport authority perspective}

-Transport authority cares about efficiency and sustainability of transportation, which are shown in Figure \ref{fig_Transport_Eff} and Figure \ref{fig_sustain}, respectively.